 A little over three months after the Tate v Trousdale County decision, Judge Campbell granted class certification in Holman, again finding that Mr. Holman made out a colorable claim.
 In opposing class certification, Macon County cited to Tate v Trousdale County for the argument that the plaintiff could not make out a colorable claim as required by Rule 23.
-Not only did Judge Campbell reassert that the right to be free pending trial is "inherent in the concept of a liberty interest $\frac{1}{s}$ Ackies v Purdy was the result of a lawsuit brought against Dade County, Florida, as discussed in Wisotsky 1970, supra and Addendum, infra. protected by the due process clause of the Fourteenth Amendment", but he also held that a state further creates a liberty interest when it places substantive limitations on official discretion.
-(Holman RE.
-42, Court Memorandum Granting Class Certification, p.
+Not only did Judge Campbell reassert that the right to be free pending trial is "inherent in the concept of a liberty interest protected by the due process clause of the Fourteenth Amendment", but he also held that a state further creates a liberty interest when it places substantive limitations on official discretion.
+(Holman R. 42, Court Memorandum Granting Class Certification, p.
 6) Despite his decision in Tate, class certification was again granted which surely casts doubt on the rationale in dismissing Mr. Tate's claims and on the precedential value of Tate v Trousdale County.
-It is apparent that Judge Campbell, after his Tate decision, came to see that a state law can create a fundamental liberty interest that cannot be denied without due process.
-In other words, a right conferred by state law that substantively limits the discretion of an official decision is protected under the due process clause.
+It is apparent that Judge Campbell, after his Tate decision, came to see that a state law can create a fundamental liberty interest that cannot be denied without due process and came to recognize a substantive due process right to bail.